justcoon/zio-user-search/README.md

 # zio user search

-search/serving service for users service is consuming user domain events kafka topic and indexing them to elasticsearch
+search/serving service for users

+service is consuming user domain events from kafka topic and indexing them to elasticsearch

+service got gRpc and rest api for user search

 see also [akka-typed-user](https://github.com/justcoon/akka-typed-user)